-The federal government has established uniform administrative requirements for grants and agreements with institutes of higher education, which are outlined in the Office of Management and Budget (OMB) Circular A-110.
-These federal government requirements set out the reporting needed at the end of a sponsored program, including equipment accountability and fiscal reporting.
-Additionally, most federal sponsors require a final invention statement and final technical report to be submitted within ninety (90) days of the end of the program.
-Lastly, other final reporting requirements may be mandated in the terms of the award.
+The federal government has established Uniform Administrative Requirements for federal awards as set out in 2 CFR 200.
+These requirements set out the final administrative actions, including reporting, needed at the end of a sponsored program.
+This final reporting consists of a final performance report, a final fiscal report and also usually includes a final invention statement and equipment inventory report.
+Other final reporting requirements may be mandated in the terms of the award from federal or non-federal sponsors.
 These may include a requirement to submit a list of publications or a security report.

 The University of Washington requires closeout of sponsored programs in accordance with federal regulations, specific sponsor policies and the terms of the award within the timeframe required by the sponsor.
 The exact nature of the reports required and the deadlines for their submission are typically outlined in the award terms and conditions or published sponsor policies.

-If the Principal or Co-Investigator (s) responsible for completion of the closeout documents is no longer with the University of Washington, the Chair of the Department is responsible for assuring that a final technical report is submitted and information required to complete equipment, patents and fiscal reporting is submitted to appropriate University offices.
+If the PI responsible for completion of the closeout documents is no longer with the University of Washington, the Chair of the Department is responsible for assuring that a final performance report is submitted and information required to complete equipment, patents and financial reporting is submitted to appropriate University offices.
 For severely delinquent reports, the Chair may need to request a waiver from the sponsor in order to submit late closeout documentation.

 Office of Sponsored Programs